-Ekornes have invested to comply with the environment and quality standards of mobelfakta.no, which in 2012 where making guidelines for public procurement for furniture.
+Ekornes have invested to comply with the environment and quality standards of mobelfakta.no, providing guidelines for public procurement for furniture.
 Ekornes also believes that mobelfakta.no will be setting the standard in the private sector and home Norwegian furniture market for environment and quality as well.
 The requirements are that the producer has an ISO 14001 management system and environmental labeling of products either through and EPD (Environmental Product Declaration according to ISO 14025) or the Nordic Swan Label.

 Due to this Ekornes is participating in an industry-wide effort to develop a uniform EPD tool.
-When this tool has been established, the company's EPDs will be thirdparty verified by EPD Norge.
+When this tool has been established, the company's EPDs will be third-party verified by EPD-Norge.
 This will provide a valuable understanding of how Ekornes can make the products of the future more environmentally friendly.
-In 2012 the product development department was reinforced through the appointment of a Corporate Social Responsibility manager to help in this effort.
-This is a newly created position.
-The CSR Manager also functions as head of the environmental steering group.
+Throughout 2013 Ekornes have worked with R&D to provide experience and input to the project.
+Ekornes is also in the steering group for the project.
+Estimated time of completing is Q3 2014.

-In 2012 the Ekornes board of directors approved to initiate a process to certify the quality and environmental management systems according to ISO 9001 and ISO 14001.
-Since the decision was made Ekornes has started to plan the review of the current internal control system and implementation of the changes due to ISO certification.
-The certification is planned to be in place in 2014.
+Ekornes board of directors have approved to initiate a process to certify the quality and environmental management systems according to ISO 9001 and ISO 14001.
+Since the decision was made Ekornes has throughout 2013 reviewed the current internal control system and implementation of the changes due to ISO certification.
+A project group is settled and the appropriate ICT infrastructure is chosen.
+The certification is planned to be in place in Q1 2015.
 The essence of ISO 14001 is continuous improvement.
 ISO 14001 requires that the environmental policy is rooted in and reviewed by top management.